Jack Kammer, MSW, MBA

 In short, I have been involved in the connection between male gender issues and serious, troubling social problems for four decades.

-I am hoping the BELIEVE in Men blog will stimulate a full, honest, vigorous, personal, public and political discussion of male gender issues and their connection to our most intractable social problems.
+I am hoping the “A Seat at the Table for Men and Boys” blog on Medium will stimulate a full, honest, vigorous, personal, public and political discussion of male gender issues and their connection to our most intractable social problems.

 And I hope we can muster enough faith in women to recognize that many women understand — and even insist — that gender fairness and balance have to be a two-way street.